 Since we had such good luck with the Nashbar Earl Grey last time, we decided to check out Nashbar’s more promising and taller pump, the L’Orange V.2.
-The L’Orange was the tallest pump we looked at by far at 30.5 inches, towering a full 3 inches over the Bontrager.
+The L’Orange was the tallest pump we looked at in our last full round of testing—matching the current Bontrager model in height at 30.5 inches.
 It has a wooden handle and an all-metal reversible pump head like the old Lezyne design, and it comes with a long 38-inch hose.
 Disappointingly, during testing the pump felt very cheap and light.
 On top of that, when the pump handle was fully extended it towered over our 5-foot-tall tester, making it a bad choice for shorter users (unless looking like an old-timey, hand-cranked–railcar operator is a good thing).

 The Serfas pumps we chose to look at seemed to be overkill for the average cyclist.
 We looked at the FMP-500 and FMP-550.
 At $70 and $80 respectively, the Serfas pumps had a lot to prove.
 Unfortunately, they did not live up to the hype.